-Patricia Miranda is an artist, curator, educator, and founder of the artist-run orgs The Crit Lab and MAPSpace.
-She developed residencies at MAPSpace and in Italy for The Crit Lab.
-She has been Visiting Artist at Vermont Studio Center, the Heckscher Museum, and University of Utah; and been awarded residencies at I-Park, Weir Farm, Vermont Studio Center, and Julio Valdez Printmaking Studio.
-She received a grant from Northern Manhattan Arts Alliance (2021); two artist grants from ArtsWestchester/New York State Council on the Arts (2014/21); an Anonymous Was a Woman Covid19 Relief Grant (2021), and was part of a year-long NEA grant working with homeless youth.
-In 2010 she was a finalist for an MTA Arts in Transit project in Brooklyn.
+Patricia Miranda is an artist, curator, educator, and founder of the artist-run orgs The Crit Lab and MAPSpace, where she developed residencies in Port Chester, Peekskill, and Italy.
+In 2021 she founded the Lace Archive, an historical community archive of thousands of donated lace works and family histories.
+She has been awarded residencies at the Constance Saltonstall Foundation, I-Park, Weir Farm, Vermont Studio Center, and Julio Valdez Printmaking Studio, and been Visiting Artist at Vermont Studio Center, the Heckscher Museum, and University of Utah.
+She has received grants from Northern Manhattan Arts Alliance (2021); two artist grants from ArtsWestchester/New York State Council on the Arts (2014/21); an Anonymous Was a Woman Covid19 Relief Grant (2021), and was part of a year-long NEA grant working with homeless youth (2004-5).
 Miranda has developed education programs for K-12, museums, and institutions, including Franklin Furnace, the Solomon R. Guggenheim Museum, the American Museum of Natural History, and the Smithsonian Institution.
-Miranda is currently adjunct professor at Montclair State University and New Jersey City University, and mentor at the MFA programs at Leslie University and Massachusetts College of Art.
-She was core faculty at New Hampshire Institute of Art's low-residency MFA program from 2016-20, and taught curatorial studies in the grad program at Western Colorado University 2017-20.
-She was Practitioner-in-Residence at Lyme Academy College of Fine Arts of the University of New Haven from 2005-19, and led the first Lyme study abroad program at the university's campus in Prato, Italy, in spring 2017.
-She served as director and curator of the Gallery at Concordia College-NY from 2008-12.Her work has been exhibited at ODETTA Gallery, ABC No Rio, Wave Hill, and Rio II Gallery, (NYC); The Alexey von Schlippe Gallery at UConn Avery Point, (Groton, CT); the Cape Museum of Fine Art, (Cape Cod MA); and the Belvedere Museum, (Vienna Austria).
-Her solo exhibition at Garrison Art Center in fall 2021 was reviewed in the Brooklyn Rail.
+She is a noted expert on the history and use of natural dyes and pigments, and teaches about environmentally sustainable art practices.
+As faculty at Lyme Academy College of Fine Arts (2005-19) she led the first study abroad program in Prato, Italy (2017).
+Her work has been exhibited at 3S Artspace (Portsmouth, NH), Jane Street Art Center, Garrison Art Center (Hudson Vallery, NY) ODETTA Gallery, Williamsburg Art+Historical Center, The Clemente Center, ABC No Rio, and Wave Hill (NYC); The Alexey von Schlippe Gallery at UConn Avery Point, (Groton, CT); the Cape Museum of Fine Art, (Cape Cod MA); and the Belvedere Museum, (Vienna Austria).
+Her solo exhibition at Garrison Art Center (2021) was featured in the Brooklyn Rail.